chortlesource/i8080/README.md

 immediate, direct and indirect (using HL)
 *Also if consider branching we have relative to PC.*

-- IMMEDIATE - THe opperand (ie low byte is the address ie LDA #$22 22 is loaded)
+- IMMEDIATE - The opperand (ie low byte is the address ie LDA #$22 22 is loaded)

 >> TODO: - Whats next?